"Wait a minute, is that true?" The story of "metacognition" that nurtures oneself not to be swayed by information

 The truth is, this phenomenon stems from how the brain functions.

-The brain typically employs two distinct modes of judgement: ‘System 1’, an intuitive, fast-processing mode that makes immediate decisions, and ‘System 2’, a logical, deliberative mode.
+The brain typically employs two distinct modes of thought: ‘System 1’, an intuitive, fast-processing mode for immediate judgements, and ‘System 2’, a logical, deliberative mode.

 The amygdala, the older part of the brain governing fear and emotion, uses “System 1”, while the newer part, the prefrontal cortex, responsible for reason and logical judgement, governs “System 2”.

-Could the misinformation surrounding the ‘coronavirus’ outbreak have been entirely prevented?
+Could the disinformation surrounding the ‘coronavirus’ outbreak have been entirely prevented?

 A prime example might be recalled from when the coronavirus first began to spread.

-When the coronavirus emerged in Wuhan, China, various pieces of misinformation spread across social media, such as: Wearing a mask is dangerous because it causes oxygen deprivation and Alcohol-based disinfectants are actually harmful to your health, so you should avoid them.
+When the coronavirus emerged in Wuhan, China, various false claims spread across social media, such as: Wearing a mask is dangerous because it causes oxygen deprivation and Alcohol-based disinfectants are actually harmful to your health, so you should avoid them.

 Prejudice and discriminatory views towards Chinese people also ran rampant.